Managed IT: A Complete Guide

 • Security information and event management (SIEM)

 Not all providers will provide all of these tools and services.
 And a few providers will add more.
-For example, at Marco, every client is assigned a technical account manager, which gives us the ability to offer client business reviews.
+For example, at Marco, every client is assigned a Customer Success Manager, which gives us the ability to offer client business reviews.
 These regular meetings are intended to help our clients understand what we’re doing behind the scenes, but they’re also a great way for us to make sure that their tools and systems are always aligned with their goals.

 If you currently use an IT provider, or you’re reading this anticipating partnering with one, they should be transparent with you about what you’re getting and will continue to receive from them.
 And if you’re on the fence, we’ve got some insider tips on how to find out if an IT partner is doing a good job.